 The province has published The Shadowbrook Fire, by F.X.
 Shea.
-Download the pdf or email for a copy of the book.
+Download the pdf or order on Amazon.

 Today, the New England Province reflects greater diversity of ethnic backgrounds than the dominant Irish strain that characterized its first 50 or 60 years.
 Although its traditional work continues to be anchored in education, it has entered into a more diverse collaboration with diocesan bishops throughout the region and outside New England.